 To add these follow-up questions, select the + Add button underneath the “Show fields if answer is” text

 Select which field types you would like the operative on-site to fill out.
 You currently can’t add further conditional fields under an original conditional question.
-If you have previous follow-up fields you can drag them into a conditional field by using the dots next to the question.
+If you have previous follow-up fields, you can drag them into a conditional field by using the dots next to the question.

 Add further settings, such a required, or remember the previous entry if needed